TanmayKumarShorthillsAI/Assignment_4_Python/README.md

 - Clsases: PDFDataExtarctor, DOCXDataExtarctor and PPTDataExtarctorare concrete calsses that implement the abstract methods named in the abstarct class DataExatrctor.
 - For table extraction in pdf files tabula-py library is used.
 - The extracted data is stored in lists (images as blobs) and returned.
+- Extractor_classes folder contains the testing folder with contains the test cases tested.

 ### Storage classes: